Other stories filed under 2017 Recap

 On their sophomore LP, Canadian dream rock outfit Alvvays refine their wall of sound into something that feels small and reflective.
 Antisocialites improves on the band’s formula and guides us through the broken bones of a breakup.

 Antisocialites, like much of the five-piece’s self-titled debut, is steeped in a teen-dream narrative.
-2014’s single “Archie, Marry Me” implored its mark to fall headlong in love, to forget the wedding and their of student loans.
-That lover is conspicuously absent from their new collection of suburban pop, and Alvvays has grown stronger for it.
+2014’s single “Archie, Marry Me” implored its mark to fall headlong in love, to forget the wedding and their share of student loans.
+That lover is conspicuously absent from their new collection of suburban pop, and Alvvays has grown all the stronger for it.

 Like all memories of love and loss, it’s hard not to focus on where you went wrong.
 Jangling guitars meld with synth on “Dreams Tonite” as singer Molly Rankin laments, “if I saw you on the street, would I have you in my dreams tonight?”
 Opening track “In Undertow” similarly chants “there’s no turning back after what’s been said.”